History of Berliner FC Dynamo (2004–present): Success in the Regionalliga Nordost (2021–2022)

 The club had now managed to collect almost 720,000 of the 900,000 Euros required for the guarantee.
-In addition to donations from supporters, the club had also benetfited from the involvement of two premium partners.
-The club announced on 31 May 2022 that the remaining balance had been made availably from the Economic Council of the club and that the financial requirement from the DFB had been met.
+In addition to donations from supporters, the club had also benefited from the involvement of two premium partners.
+The club announced on 31 May 2022 that the remaining balance had been made available from the Economic Council of the club and that the financial requirement from the DFB had been met.
 The second match was played at the Marschweg-Stadion in Oldenburg on 4 June 2022.
 Up to 2,500 supporters of BFC Dynamo wanted to join the team in Oldenburg.
 Around 1,300 supporters of BFC Dynamo was eventually admitted to the Marschweg-Stadion, where they marked their presence with a banner, a scarf choreography and flares.
 BFC Dynamo made two changes before the match: Philip Schulz and Matthias Steinborn were included in the starting line-up instead of Andor Bolyki and Joey Breitfeld, who had to start on the bench.
 VfB Oldenburg captain Max Wegner had several goal chances at the beginning of the first half.
 Steinborn then had a goal chance in the 20th minute.
 Wegner made it 1-0 for the home side in the 34th minute, but BFC Dynamo equalized through Niklas Brandt in the 44th minute, on a pass from Christian Beck.
 The first half ended 1-1.
-Beck had several goal chances for BFC Dynamo at the beginning of the second half, but failed to score.
+Beck had several goal chances for BFC Dynamo at the beginning of the second half, but went unscored.
 Bolyki came on as a substitute for Andreas Pollasch in the 57th minute.
 Bolyki finally managed to score 1-2 for BFC Dynamo in the 96th minute.
 BFC Dynamo tried everything in the last minutes, but failed to score a decisive third goal.
 The match ended 1–2 to BFC Dynamo and VfB Oldenburg thus won the play-off on goal difference.
 BFC Dynamo decided to part ways with coach Bennbennek after season and his contract was not extended.
 The club cited the stagnation in development that had become apparent in last weeks as the reason.
-Matthias Steinborn left for SV Babelsberg 03, Dmitri Stajila for Rostocker FC, Andor Bolyki for Hallescher FC and Andreas Wiegel for Rot-Weiss Essen after the season.
+Heiner Backhaus was revealed as the new coach on 9 June 2022.
+Several players left the team after the 2021–22 season; Andor Bolyki left for Hallescher FC, Matthias Steinborn for SV Babelsberg 03, Dmitri Stajila for Rostocker FC, Andreas Wiegel for Rot-Weiss Essen and Sebastian Hertner for FC Teutonia 05 Ottensen.